The project will focus mainly on infrastructure recovery or upgrading, and will mainly incorporate investment schemes in the following areas:

 - Housing for affected people.

-Instilling a strong governance and participatory approach (citizens and civil society organizations) is among the key features of the project.
-A more participatory process will help to better identify needs, promote an inclusive and transparent approach to sub- project selection that builds ownership in support of the project.
-Improvement of project design including seismic resilience concepts and geotechnical components to strengthen the municipal construction code.
+Installing a strong governance and participatory approach (citizens and civil society organisations) is among the key features of the project.
+A more participatory process will help to better identify needs, promote an inclusive and transparent approach to project selection that builds ownership and support for the project, set in place accountability mechanisms and improve project design through better needs assessment and increased transparency.